Festival Camping: How To Choose a Tent

 Setting up your tent should be fast and easy for just one person.
 Generally speaking the more poles you’ve got the more complicated the process.
 Practice setting up your tent before you get to the festival to ensure you know how it works, have all the parts, and nothing is damaged.

 Walk in Camping means you’re going to haul your stuff in.
 Get yourself a rolling cart with good wheels. your back will thank you and your neighbors will love you!
 A cart is a life saver for packing in, packing out, and resupplying camp during the festival.
 Unfortunately, festivals create A LOT of waste.
 Not just trash but abandoned tents and camping gear.
-Even if you are car camping at a festival; if you can haul gear around with more than two hands, you can make out with more than you came with and do your part to Leave No Trace.
+Even if you are car camping at a festival; if you can haul gear around with more than two hands, you can take out with more than you came with and do your part to Leave No Trace.

-It goes without saying that you want as much space as possible inside your tent if your camping at a festival for two days (or more).
+It goes without saying that you want as much space as possible inside your tent if you're camping at a festival for two days (or more).
 Having the ability to stand up in your tent is a must, even if it’s just to change your underwear.
 Make sure that everyone inside has enough space to sleep, store their gear, and get in and out of the tent without crawling on top of each other.

 Don’t plan on leaving your gear laying around outside your tent when you aren’t there.
 Keep your cooler in your tent to keep your ice cold longer.
 Use a luggage lock to secure your door zippers.
-Theft at festivals is usually a crime of opportunity; keeping your stuff out of sight and out of reach goes a long away.
+Theft at festivals is usually a crime of opportunity; keeping your stuff out of sight and out of reach goes a long way.

 Festival Camping Accessories